warpyu/TechnicalCommunityContent/Web Frameworks/Angular/Session 2 - Hands On/readme.md

     _UI for adding widgets_

 Now you know how to implement forms in Angular components and use ```ngModel``` to bind form elements to model properties.
+The next step is to modularize the app a bit more.

 <a name="Exercise4"></a>
 ## Exercise 4: Decompose the component into two components ##

 The application component has grown and is now responsible for displaying the widget table AND handling form input for new widgets.
 This works, but it's not ideal.
-In this exercise, you will decompose the application component into two smaller components: one to display widgets, and another to add widgets.
+In this exercise, you will decompose the application component into two smaller components: one for displaying widgets, and another for adding widgets.

 1. Create a new folder named "components" in the project's "src\ts\app" folder.
-Add a new file to the folder named **widget-table.component.ts**, and add the following code to the file to define a new component named ```WidgetTable```:
+Add a new file named **widget-table.component.ts** to the "components" folder, and add the following code to the file to define a new component named ```WidgetTable```:

 	```typescript
 	import { Component, Input } from "@angular/core";